MinchinWeb/seafoam/README.rst

   logo in the navbar and the home icon in the breadcrumbs will point to.
 See also the ``MENUITEMS_2_AT`` setting.
 SOCIAL
   A list of your social media sites to be listed in the sidebar.
-Should he a list of tuples in the form ('social network name', 'full link to profile').
+Should be a list of tuples in the form ('social network name', 'full link to profile').
   The theme will display the logo of the network.
 See the ``HIDE_SIDEBAR`` setting.